-The Zoo has aggressively promoted the use of the re-usable "sipper" cup, tripling the sale of the cups in eight years.
+The Zoo has aggressively promoted the use of the re-usable "sipper" cup, tripling the sale of the cups in nine years.
 The refillable sipper program reduced the use of thousands of paper cups each season.
 The Zoo encouraged guests to bring their sipper cups back with them each time they visited the Zoo.

-Here are only some of the Zoo's efforts to conserve in 2012:
+Here are only some of the Zoo's efforts to conserve: